 Skip to content

-This section provides details on managing tables within the KDB.AI vector database.
+This page provides details on creating and managing tables within the KDB.AI vector database.

 In KDB.AI, the table is the fundamental structure for storing and organizing your data.
 Each table not only holds the actual vector data, but also includes crucial metadata that defines how the data is indexed and organized.